-As a general rule, federal unemployment extension programs are only available during periods of high unemployment.
-One federal extension program is called the Emergency Unemployment Compensation, 2008 (EUC08) which was a one-time legislative effort to assist those who lost their jobs during the Great Recession that of 2008.The other is called Federal-State Extended Duration (FED-ED).
-However, these two unemployment extension programs are not currently active in the United States.
+As a general rule, federal unemployment extension programs in Oklahoma are only available during periods of high unemployment.
+No unemployment extension programs are not currently active in the United States.

 Oklahoma Unemployment Resources

 Learn About Requesting an Unemployment Benefits Extension in Oklahoma

 The United States Congress can vote to extend unemployment benefits for an additional period of time.
 The unemployment benefits extension programs may be available through the state and federal governments during times when the unemployment rate remains high.

 When extensions are available, claimants can only apply for extended benefits after they have exhausted their regular OK unemployment insurance benefits.
 The basic Extended Benefits allows for 13 additional weeks of benefits if a state is experiencing a period of high unemployment.

 The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment compensation.

 Not everyone who qualifies for regular benefits qualifies for extended benefits.
 The state may mail notifications to the eligible candidates who will receive extended benefits.